aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 This will start a ```jupyter-lab``` notebook server in the terminal, and open a tab in your web browser.

 For inference examples, navigate to `amazon-sagemaker-examples/advanced_functionality/large-model-inference-testing/large_model_inference.ipynb` notebook in Jupyter Lab.
-Use the `base` kernel in the notebook.
+Use any Python kernel in the notebook.
 You can skip straight to the cell titled **Initialize SageMaker session**, and set `s3_bucket` to the S3 bucket you used to launch the deep learning desktop.

 **For advanced users**: